youssefaltai/gso/README.md

 All an observable brings to the table is that it keeps references to objects that are interested in knowing when the wrapped state changes.

-Observables provide one way to update encapsulated state, and in this way, observers are notified after the update happens so that they can update their own state accordingly.
+Observables provide *one and only one* way to update encapsulated state, and in this way, observers are notified after the update happens so that they can update their own state accordingly.